 Town on edge in Colombia after 5 killed, 2 vehicles burned

-Rebels with the former Revolutionary Armed Forces of Colombia operate in the area and are suspected of being involved in the attack.
-"We're calling on the national government" to help, Ramírez said.

-Ramírez described the ordeal as part of an ongoing feud between illegal armed groups competing for lucrative drug territory.
-He said there are illicit crops nearby and called on the government to provide greater security as well as roads, education and health services.
-"We need to confront this with a greater institutional presence," he said.
+An estimated 230 soldiers were dispatched to the area in response.
+“We are here guaranteeing the security of inhabitants,” Vásquez said.

+Local officials urged the national government to build better roads, provide basic services like security, health care and education and help substitute coca crops as a means of rooting out illegal armed groups.
+There are an estimated 1,000 hectares (2,470 acres) of illicit crops in the area.
+“We need to confront this with a greater institutional presence,” Jamundi Mayor Andrés Felipe Ramírez said after the killings.

-Leftist rebels signed a peace agreement in 2016 to end over five decades of conflict, but remnant armed groups are still wreaking havoc in parts of the country with bountiful drug crops and little state presence.
-In 2019, there were two massacres in Jamundi.
+Last January, four members of a Jamundi farm family that cultivated crops like bananas and yucca were found shot to death, authorities told local media at the time.
+In October, four people were killed in a different part of Jamundi in an attack attributed to dissident rebels.
+Colombia's biggest rebel movement signed a peace agreement in 2016 to end over five decades of conflict, but remnant armed groups are still wreaking havoc in parts of the country with bountiful drug crops and little state presence.

+Renegade fighters from the disbanded Revolutionary Armed Forces of Colombia operate in the area and some officials voiced suspicion that they were involved in the attack.
+On Monday, Carlos Ruiz, who heads the U.N.
+Verification Mission in Colombia, told the UN Security Council that “significant strides” have been made in implementing the peace deal but noted that continuing violence in conflict-affected regions remains a threat.

+He pointed to “profoundly worrying” developments in recent weeks, including territorial disputes between illegal armed groups that risk spreading into more widespread violence.
+(AP) AMS

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)